 - The most important feature would be a walking foot.
 The sewing machine must come with this special accessory.
-A walking foot makes it possible for all the layers to move forward in the same speed.
+A walking foot makes it possible for all the layers to move forward at the same speed.

 Sailrite Heavy-Duty LSZ-1 Sewing Machine

-You’ll never go wrong with Sailrite’s LSZ-1 heavy duty sewing machine.
+You’ll never go wrong with Sailrite’s LSZ-1 heavy-duty sewing machine.
 This no-frills machine is designed for sewing layered fabrics.
 It’s the perfect choice for upholstery, leather, webbing, and sailcloth projects.
 In a test, which it passed with flying colors, it sewed through 10 layers of canvas and 8 layers of Dacron.

 LSZ-1 is almost all steel and metal with hardly any plastic parts.
 All that metallic muscle makes it weigh close to 50 pounds.